cirosantilli/algorithm-cheat/quicksort.md

 ### Three-way

-This may however be a common case, so that a variant of quicksort exists that solves it.
+Sorted input may be a disproportionately large input case, so that a variant of quicksort was created to solve it efficiently.

 The idea is simply to use an extra pointer when partitioning, so that the array will be split into three parts.